Elliot-Motte/Elliot-Motte.github.io/_pages/about.md

 You can find more details about my research and background in my [CV](https://www.dropbox.com/s/66kwbsom7ucoxjh/CV_Elliot_Motte.pdf?dl=0).

-If you want to get in touch, please send an email to [elliot.motte@upf.edu](mailto:elliot.motte@upf.edu).
+If you want to get in touch, please send me an email at [elliot.motte@upf.edu](mailto:elliot.motte@upf.edu).